dabouav/granularOAuth/README.md

 ## List of functions:
 + authHandleMissingScopeGrants(): Returns true if some or all scopes in the manifest have not been granted, and a prompt has been shown to the end-user to re-authorize.
 Returns false otherwise.
 + authUserHasGrantedAllScopes(): Returns true if some or all scopes in the manifest have not been granted.
 Returns false otherwise.
-+ authAppCanDisplayUIContent(): Returns true if the scope 'https://www.googleapis.com/auth/script.container.ui' has been granted by the end-user.
 + authCheckForMissingScope(scopeId): Returns true if the passed scope ID (i.e. 'https://www.googleapis.com/auth/drive.file') is missing from those granted by the end-user.

 ## Configuration: